Th3Flunky/Th3Flunky/README.md

 Hi, I’m @th30n30fmany A.K.A The Flunky.

-What's a Flunky you ask?
+What's a Flunky you ask? just an alias for me.

 Flun·ky
 /ˈfləNGkē/